nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

 # SSH

-   - In this section we will learn about SSH.
+   - In this section we will learn about SSH, provided by the OpenSSH project.
+   - OpenSSH:
-   - SSH is used to login to the remote computer.
+      - is the premier connectivity tool for remote login with the SSH protocol.
+      - encrypts all traffic to eliminate eavesdropping, connection hijacking, and other attacks.
+      - provides a large suite of secure tunneling capabilities, several authentication methods, and sophisticated configuration options.

    #### SSH